Before You Buy A Rear Strata Or Subdivided Block Of Land

 Thinking of buying a rear strata block of land?
 If so, there are a few things that you need to take into consideration before you sign on the dotted line.

 Are the services complete in accordance with the DA (Development Approval)?

 Unfortunately, a lot of mum and dad developers have never done a subdivision before.
-They don’t get help from the professionals because like everything, you can ask Google to get the answers.
+They don’t get help from the professionals, because like everything, you can ask Google for the answers.
 In the past, the checking processes for development approvals have been quite slack.